SwampThing82/Rule_Based_AI_System/README.md

 ## Part 4: Reflection

 ### Project Overview:
-This project involved designing a practical, rule-based system to recommend recipes based on user inputs.
-The system uses logical conditions (e.g., exact and partial matches) to evaluate user-provided ingredients against recipes in the dataset.
+This project involved designing a rule-based system to check pet health based on user input symptoms.
+The system uses defined symptom severity dictionaries to evaluate user-provided symptoms against potenial risks and care advice in the dataset.

 ### Challenges:
-- **Handling Partial Matches:**
+- **Finding a project to attempt:**
-  Deciding on a threshold (75%) that balances flexibility with accuracy was challenging.
+  While ChatGPT offered many interesting ideas, like a Smart Home Rule Engine Simulator to help set automation of smart devices, it looked like it would quickly reach outside the parameters of this challenge (similar to the text-based adventure example in the lecture).
-- **Common Ingredients:**
+- **Setting symptom dictionaries:**
-  Ensuring common ingredients like salt and water don’t skew the results.
-I resolved this by excluding them from the missing ingredient list.
+  Many symptoms can overlap into other categories or issues, making them more or less concerning depending on the accompanying symptoms.
+Further logic and building out of the symptoms would help, but also add in a degree of difficulty/lack of simplicity expected for this project.

 ### Comparison to Machine Learning:
-- Unlike machine learning models, this system relies entirely on prewritten rules rather than learning from data.
+- Unlike machine learning models, this system relies entirely on prewritten rules and datasets rather than learning from data.
-- **Advantages:** Simplicity and transparency.
+- **Advantages:** Simplicity and transparency, easy to update and build on for the current intended purpose.
 - **Limitations:**
-  - Limited scalability.
+  - Limited functionality - doesn't accept symptoms not in dataset.
-  - Adding complex logic or handling ambiguous inputs (e.g., "bread" vs. "whole-grain bread") requires extensive manual rule updates, which machine learning could handle more flexibly.
+  - Adding complex logic or handling undefined symptoms requires time-consuming manual dataset and rule updates, which machine learning could handle more efficiently and with a broader scope.